devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Figure 10: Data Stream*

 Let’s have a look at an example: In Wisgen, our wisdoms are delivered to the Interface via a stream.
-When ever we run out of wisdoms to display, a request is send to a class that fetches new wisdoms form our API and publishes them in a stream.
+When ever we run out of wisdoms to display, a request is send to a class that fetches new wisdoms form our API [(Kiss 2019)](https://api.adviceslip.com/) and publishes them in a stream.
 Once those new wisdoms come in, the UI gets notified and receives them.
-This approach is called *BLoC Pattern* and I will explain it’s details in the chapter [Architecting a Flutter app](https://github.com/Fasust/flutter-guide/wiki/200-Architecting-a-Flutter-App).
+This approach is called *BLoC Pattern* [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE) and I will explain it’s details in the chapter [Architecting a Flutter app](https://github.com/Fasust/flutter-guide/wiki/200-Architecting-a-Flutter-App).
 For now, this is a simplified version of how that could look like:

 ``` dart
 class WisdomBloc {